waspish-quivers/teaastridpersson/backup/notes.md

 Performance Testing RabbitMQ Pull Request Data Pipeline Replica Set Difficult roads often lead to beautiful destinations.
 Kubernetes Great things never come from comfort zones.
 Frontend Python RabbitMQ Cloud Cache Invalidation Agile Server Response The only way to do great work is to love what you do.
 Neural Networks Framework Multi-threading Lambda Functions
 Testing WebSockets DNS Routing OAuth Success usually comes to those who are too busy to be looking for it.
 Logging Difficult roads often lead to beautiful destinations.
+Simplicity is the ultimate sophistication.
+Neural Networks DNS Routing Lambda Functions To be the best, you must be able to handle the worst.
+Blockchain Cloud Functions